Prepare to deploy Azure Communications Gateway

 For more information on these options, see Call control integration for Teams Phone Mobile and Mobile Control Point in Azure Communications Gateway.

-If you plan to route emergency calls through Azure Communications Gateway, read Emergency calling for Operator Connect and Teams Phone Mobile with Azure Communications Gateway to learn about your options.
+If you plan to route emergency calls through Azure Communications Gateway, read about emergency calling with your chosen communications service:

-- To configure MAPS, follow the instructions in Azure Internet peering for Communications Services walkthrough.
+- To configure MAPS Voice, follow the instructions in Azure Internet peering for Communications Services walkthrough.

 - To configure ExpressRoute Microsoft Peering, follow the instructions in Tutorial: Configure peering for ExpressRoute circuit.